iriusrisk/startleft/docs/startleft-processors/iac/tf/Terraform-how-to-create-a-basic-mapping-file.md

 13. *Optional:* set **component[parent]** as the *Internet TrustZone*
 14. *Optional:* set **component[tag]** value
 15. **dataflows section** is explained in detail on [How Dataflow Mapping works](Terraform-how-dataflow-mapping-works.md)
+16. set **trustzone[type]** value.
+For mapping trustzones to IriusRisk trustzones, `type` field must take internal IriusRisk values depending on the type of trustzone.

 ##### Special mapping fields
 These functions begin with a dollar sign ($) and do not directly contribute to the OTM output.